Celebrate Your Educational Heroes!

 How can someone be nominated?

-Nominations can be submitted by colleagues working with the nominee at their current Independent School via the online submission form accessible on the Commitment to Excellence webpage (borislow.com/commitment-to-excellence).
+Nominations can be submitted by colleagues working with the nominee at their current Independent School via the online submission form accessible on the Commitment to Excellence webpage (resources.borislow.com/commitment-to-excellence).

 What criteria are used to evaluate nominees?